Reaching Net-Zero in Existing Buildings

 Canadian Mandatory Building Performance Standards

-• The City of Vancouver is the only municipality that has adopted an MBPS program by implementing carbon pollution limits for commercial and retail buildings, starting in 2027.
+• The City of Vancouver became the first Canadian municipality to adopt an MBPS program by implementing mandatory energy and carbon reporting, and carbon pollution limits for commercial and retail buildings, starting in 2026.

-Regulating Energy and Emissions in Existing Buildings: A Primer for Canadian Municipalities
+Guide: Regulating Energy and Emissions in Existing Buildings

 What Municipalities Need to Know about Canada's Net-Zero Emissions Building Codes